RamaLingeswaraRao950/ShopPlusPlus/README.md

 # ShopPlusPlus

 ShopPlusPlus is a full-stack web application for an online bookstore.
-It allows users to sign up, log in, browse books, and make purchases.
+It allows users to sign up, log in, browse books.

 ## Technologies Used